Pyleks/Milestone-Project-3/README.md

 |  MONGO_URI  | "mongodb+srv://myRoot:MONGODB-PASSWORD@CLUSTER-NAME-96wib.mongodb.net/DATABASE-NAME?retryWrites=true&w=majority" |
 |  SECRET_KEY  | "Secret key you made for local" |

-We are skipping PORT purposely, but if you experience problems, also add <code>PORT 5000</code>

 #### 2. Setting up our files
 At this stage, go back to your IDE, we are now setting everything up for pushing to Heroku.